ubisoft/stampinfo/README.md

 ## Dev notes

 This add-on requires the Python library [Pillow](https://pypi.org/project/Pillow/).
-This library is automaticaly downloaded and deployed on the
+This library is automatically downloaded and deployed on the
-Blender instance when Stam Info is installed.
+Blender instance when Stamp Info is installed.

 # Reusable code